long water

 Elisa Jane Carmichael

-Elisa Jane Carmichael is a multi-disciplinary artist working across painting, weaving, textiles, sculpture, and public art.
-Recent group exhibitions include Open Hands, Tarnanthi, Art Gallery of South Australia (2020); Weaving the Way, University of Queensland Art Museum (2020); and Transits and Returns, Vancouver Art Gallery (2020).
-She was a participating artist in the Queensland Art Gallery | Gallery of Modern Art’s Women’s Wealth project for the Asian Pacific Triennial 9 (2018).
-Carmichael’s work is held in private and public collections across Australia including Queensland Art Gallery, University of Queensland Art Museum, Queensland University of Technology Art Museum, and the National Gallery of Victoria.
-She is represented by Onespace Gallery.
+Elisa Jane Carmichael works in painting, weaving, textiles, sculpture, and public art.
+Her work has been included in the exhibitions Open Hands (Art Gallery of South Australia, 2020), Weaving the Way (University of Queensland Art Museum, 2020), and Transits and Returns (Vancouver Art Gallery, 2020).
+She was a participating artist in Queensland Art Gallery’s Women’s Wealth project for the 2018 Asian Pacific Triennial.
+Her work is in the collections of Queensland Art Gallery, UQ Art Museum, Queensland University of Technology Art Museum, and the National Gallery of Victoria.

 Sonja Carmichael

 Sonja Carmichael is a senior Quandamooka weaver.
-She has shown in group exhibitions; Open Hands, Tarnanthi, Art Gallery of South Australia (2020); Australian Art Collection, Queensland Art Gallery | Gallery of Modern Art; Legacy: Reflections on Mabo, Umbrella Studio Contemporary Arts and national touring venues (2019); and Gathering Strands, Redland Art Gallery (2016).
-Her work is held in the collections of numerous galleries including the Queensland Art Gallery, Museum of Brisbane, National Gallery of Victoria, and Redland Art Gallery.
+Her work has been included in the exhibitions Open Hands (Art Gallery of South Australia, Adelaide, 2020), Australian Art Collection (Queensland Art Gallery, Brisbane, 2019), Legacy: Reflections on Mabo (Umbrella Studio Contemporary Arts, Townsville, 2019), and Gathering Strands (Redland Art Gallery, 2016).
+Her work is in the collections of Queensland Art Gallery, Museum of Brisbane, Melbourne’s National Gallery of Victoria, and Redland Art Gallery.

 Sonja Carmichael is a senior Quandamooka weaver.
-She has shown in group exhibitions; Open Hands, Tarnanthi, Art Gallery of South Australia (2020); Australian Art Collection, Queensland Art Gallery | Gallery of Modern Art; Legacy: Reflections on Mabo, Umbrella Studio Contemporary Arts and national touring venues (2019); and Gathering Strands, Redland Art Gallery (2016).
-Her work is held in the collections of numerous galleries including the Queensland Art Gallery, Museum of Brisbane, National Gallery of Victoria, and Redland Art Gallery.
+Her work has been included in the exhibitions Open Hands (Art Gallery of South Australia, Adelaide, 2020), Australian Art Collection (Queensland Art Gallery, Brisbane, 2019), Legacy: Reflections on Mabo (Umbrella Studio Contemporary Arts, Townsville, 2019), and Gathering Strands (Redland Art Gallery, 2016).
+Her work is in the collections of Queensland Art Gallery, Museum of Brisbane, Melbourne’s National Gallery of Victoria, and Redland Art Gallery.

 Sonja Carmichael